ARENA’s Board is a skills-based, decision making board.

 Meg McDonald has career experience at senior levels in business and government across the fields of energy and environment.

-From 2002 to 2010, Meg held roles with the global resources and manufacturing corporation, Alcoa.
-Initially this was as General Manager, Corporate Affairs for Alcoa in Australia, and later as Director, Global Issues, Alcoa Inc. in New York and as global President of Alcoa Foundation, where she pioneered innovative sustainability partnerships and worked with business development teams, helping develop and deliver major international growth projects.
+From 2002 to 2010, Meg held roles with the global resources and manufacturing corporation, Alcoa, including as Director, Global Issues, Alcoa Inc. in New York and as Global President of Alcoa Foundation.
 The Foundation was one of the largest US corporate foundations, managing a fund with assets of over US$500 million and which made annual grants up to US$50 million across 24 countries in environment, sustainability and social projects.

-While a member of the Australian Public Service from 1978 to 2002, Meg had roles across a variety of portfolios, including transport, aviation, finance and foreign affairs and trade (DFAT).
-With DFAT (1987-2002), she served as a senior Australian diplomat, including in Geneva, as Assistant Secretary, Environment and Antarctic Branch, (responsible for Australia’s international environment treaty negotiations, and the Antarctic treaties) and in the Australian Embassy in Washington as Australia’s Deputy Chief of Mission to the United States.
+While in the Australian Public Service from 1978 to 2002, Meg had roles across a variety of portfolios.
+She served as a senior Australian diplomat, including in Geneva, as Assistant Secretary, Environment and Antarctic Branch, and in the Australian Embassy in Washington as Australia’s Deputy Chief of Mission to the United States.

 As Australia’s Ambassador for the Environment from 1997 to 1998, Meg was Australia’s lead negotiator for the Kyoto Protocol and played a key role in shaping those negotiations and other environment treaties.